 Botulinum toxin type A is the main ingredient in all Botox products.
 Its job is to paralyze the muscle and create a smoother looking appearance when used on the face.
 There are three brands of Botox that all essentially do the same thing.
-Botox is made by Allergan, Xeomin is made by Merz and Dysport is made by Galderma.
+Botox is made by Allergan, Xeomin and Bocouture are made by Merz and Dysport is made by Galderma.
 The term BOTOX can be used to describe all three products.

 What is Botox Cosmetic?

 Botox Cosmetic is a prescription medicine that is designed for injection into specific facial muscles to temporarily reduce wrinkles.
 Botox Cosmetic relaxes the muscles that create wrinkles by blocking motor/neuron impulses while leaving natural and attractive facial expression intact